mtaulty/LightWatchFace/README.md

 At the time of writing, this is a very simple watch face which tries to display time, date, heartrate, battery status, phone connection & whether there are any notifications for the user.

 There are settings to display the face with either a dark/light theme and also to control at which thresholds of remaining battery life the face will display each of its 4 battery indicators.
+The user can also be more granular and choose colours for most of the text fields if they wish to.

 ## Notes, Tips, Etc.